Blogs & News

 Protect Your Home With Fire-Rated Vents

 Wind-blown embers are one of the primary ways that wildfires spread.
 By installing ember-resistant vents from our team at Brandguard Vents, you can prevent these embers from entering vulnerable areas like the attic, where they can easily start a fire.
-Our fire-rated vents feature a patented design with a 20-year warranty, and we install vents for all areas of your home or business, including soffit vents, eave vents, gable vents, foundation vents, roof vents, and more.
+Our fire-rated vents feature a patented design with a 20-year warranty, and we install vents for all areas of your home or business, including soffit ventseave ventsgable ventsfoundation ventsroof vents, and more.
 Our vents are CAL Fire listed and approved, fire tested to ASTM E2886/2912 specifications, and compliant with SB721 and SB326 standards.

-Call Brandguard Vents today to schedule your fire-rated vent installation anywhere in California or wildfire-prone areas of nearby states.
+Call BrandGuard Vents today to schedule your fire-rated vent installation anywhere in California or wildfire-prone areas of nearby states.
 We also ship fire-rated vents throughout the United States.

-More Posts
+Related Posts